 Our book was printed on recycled paper to reduce our impact expect from the book cover which need to be glossy and waterproof so the book can be wiped if chocolate and various crumps happen to fall on it, as it is often the case with children!

 In the meantime, this book can be used to introduce your children to the Louvre artwork!
-You can now buy a copy of our book on our e-shop.
+You can buy a copy on our e-shop.